JetBrains/teamcity-documentation/topics/deployment-build-configuration.md

 </tip>

-Once a configuration is marked as Deployment, TeamCity changes behavior in the following way:
+Once a configuration is marked as _Deployment_, TeamCity changes behavior in the following way:
 * The __Run__ button caption for this configuration changes to __Deploy__.
 * If there is a build used as a dependency in a Deployment configuration, then, after the build is run, its [build results page](working-with-build-results.md) will display the __Deployments__ section allowing you to quickly deploy the build.